patrickstowell/PHY303-Lectures/_sources/phy303-unit6-radioactive-decays.md

 ![Alt text](image-144.png)

 Double beta decay is of particular importance in some high energy particle physics experiments as there is a long standing debate on whether neutrinos may in fact be their own anti-particles (Majorana neutrinos).
 Since they have no charge this is allowed in some models, and if so would allow a possible neutrino-less double beta decay transition to also take place in which the two neutrino's emitted in double-beta decay annihilate with one another, resulting in both beta particles carrying the entire $Q$ energy for the interaction.
-Observation of a clear excess in number of particles right at the end of the beta decay spectrum for such particles therefore would confirm the true nature of these particles.
+Observation of a clear excess in number of particles right at the end of the beta decay spectrum for such nuclei therefore would confirm the true nature of the neutrino.

 ### Alpha Decay